-If that's you, or if you know someone who keeps their pet outdoors overnight in cold winter months, keep some of these things in mind, including why this practice is often not recommend for most breeds.
+If that's you, or if you know someone who keeps their pet outdoors overnight in cold winter months, keep some of these things in mind, including why this practice is often not recommended for most breeds.

 1. It is Possible for a Dog to Freeze to Death

-Whether a dog has access to a well-insulated shelter, how cold it is outdoors, and whether they're dressed up in proper winter clothes, most breeds can freeze to death in extremely cold temperatures.
+Whether a dog has access to a well-insulated shelter, how cold it is outdoors, and whether they're dressed in proper winter clothes, most breeds can freeze to death in extremely cold temperatures.

 If your pet is not a northern breed and the outdoor temperatures are freezing, allow them to sleep in a warm house with you regardless of the season.

 2. Outdoor Dogs Get Sick More Often

 Even when an “outside dog” is given an insulated dog house, they are still exposed to more extreme conditions than dogs kept inside a home.

 While some Northern breeds instinctively know how to keep themselves warm and they're safe under a double coat, most other dogs do not and cannot.

 3. Like Any Animal, a Dog Can Be Driven to Desperation

-Out of desperation to seek out warmth and companionship, keeping dogs outside in winter may cause them to break out of their yard and hurt themselves or others in the process.
+Out of desperation to seek warmth and companionship, keeping dogs outside in winter may cause them to break out of their yard and hurt themselves or others.

 4. Unhappy Dogs Will Vocalize